Honduras bus crash leaves 12 dead, dozens injured

-TEGUCIGALPA - A bus in Honduras skidded off a highway and fell into a ravine on Dec 5, killing at least 12 people and injuring around two dozen others, authorities said.
+TEGUCIGALPA -A bus in Honduras skidded off a highway and fell into a ravine on Tuesday, killing at least 12 people and injuring around two dozen others, authorities said.

-The bus, carrying nearly 60 people, crashed into a bridge before tipping into a stream at the bottom of the ravine about 41km from Tegucigalpa, according to police officials.
+The bus, carrying nearly 60 people, crashed into a bridge before tipping into a stream at the bottom of the ravine about 41 kilometers (25 miles) from Tegucigalpa, according to police officials.

 The seriously injured had been taken to the hospital by ambulance and helicopter, officials said.